 Describe the state of the Puerto Rico’s Internet infrastructure after Maria, how far you’ve come in terms of restoring Internet service, & what remains to be done?

 Telecommunication services bounced back from utter destruction six months ago to current levels of nearly 99% restoration of service.
 The San Juan metropolitan area is the economic engine of the island – and Internet service is very near pre-Maria levels.
 Electricity services are still slowly being restored outside the metropolitan area.

 What was NIC.PR’s involvement in the rebuilding efforts?

 NIC.PR provided our government with domain names, namely status.pr, and webhosting services to support information distribution & transparency regarding the restoration of services.
 We also used our offices as storage facilities for water, baby food, diapers, and other non-perishable goods.

 Getting back to your work in the ccNSO Council, what are its major areas of focus?

 Currently, the ccNSO is involved in numerous initiatives.
-One that will require a lot of attention is the General Data Protection Regulation (GDPR) & its impact on domain name operators in other regions of the world.
+One that will require a lot of attention is the General Data Protection Regulation (GDPR) & its impact on domain name operators in other regions of the worldwide.

 What do you see as the future challenges for the ccNSO?

 The Latin American & Caribbean regions are prone to natural disasters, but so are other regions.
-For example, Japan experienced a terrible earthquake & tsunami in 2011, and Mexico experienced an earthquake fewer than 24 hours before Maria hit Puerto Rico in 2017.
+For example, Japan experienced a terrible earthquake & tsunami in 2011, & Mexico experienced an earthquake fewer than 24 hours before Maria hit Puerto Rico in 2017.
 One issue I’m confident that the ccNSO will discuss at ICANN61 is how to protect domain name holders against the loss of their domain names during a natural disaster.